 Is Palliative Care The Right Choice for End Stage Renal Disease?

-If you’ve been diagnosed with end stage renal disease, we know you must feel overwhelmed, worried and even frightened.
+If you’ve been diagnosed with end-stage renal disease, we know you must feel overwhelmed, worried and even frightened.
 You may be wondering how you’re going to manage the demands that this disease will place on you both physically and psychologically.
 After all, chronic kidney problems affect almost every facet of your body.

 Don’t worry—you’re not in this alone.
 In fact, palliative care can help.

-Palliative care is not just for those who have cancer, heart disease or ALS—it is also the right choice for those who have end stage renal disease.
+Palliative care is not just for those who have cancer, heart disease or ALS—it is also the right choice for those who have end-stage renal disease.

 We’ll take a look at how palliative care can make a big difference in the lives of those who are coping with this disease as well as what makes Lower Cape Fear LifeCare different from other area hospice and palliative care organizations.

-How Does Palliative Care Help Those with End Stage Renal Disease?
+How Does Palliative Care Help Those With End-stage Renal Disease?

 You don’t need to wait until you are in the final stages of kidney disease to receive palliative care.
 You can receive services at any age or any stage of the illness.

-Following are six ways palliative care provides benefits to those with kidney disease, including alleviating pain, managing symptoms and minimizing stress.
+Following are five ways palliative care provides benefits to those with kidney disease, including alleviating pain, managing symptoms and minimizing stress.
 The goal is to improve the quality of life not just for you, but for your entire family.

-1. Palliative Care Manages Pain from End Stage Renal Disease
+1. Palliative Care Manages Pain from End-stage Renal Disease

 Our nurse practitioners specialize in palliative care and will work closely with you to alleviate pain from chronic kidney disease.

-These health care professionals’ expertise in pain and symptom management can help improve quality of life for patients with renal failure.
+These healthcare professionals’ expertise in pain and symptom management can help improve quality of life for patients with renal failure.

 2. Palliative Care Will Help You Manage Other Conditions

-Renal disease or chronic kidney disease is usually accompanied by a variety of other health care conditions.
+Renal disease or chronic kidney disease is usually accompanied by a variety of other healthcare conditions.
 Often, this may include high blood pressure, diabetes and heart disease.
 We’ll help you coordinate your treatments and medications to help ensure you’re following every detail of your treatment plan.

-3. Palliative Care Helps Those With End Stage Renal Disease Communicate With Providers
+3. Palliative Care Helps Those With End-stage Renal Disease Communicate With Providers

 Coordinating your care means coordinating with specialists, such as nephrologists (kidney specialists) and/or primary care physicians.
 By helping streamline communication, you can clearly evaluate your goals for continued care and treatment.

-Your palliative care team can support you as you make decisions about your health care, such as whether or not to continue with dialysis.
+Your palliative care team can support you as you make decisions about your healthcare, such as whether or not to continue with dialysis.
 They can also assist in helping you document your advance care wishes.

 In certain cases, you may be eligible for a kidney transplant.
 If so, it’s not unusual for candidates to work closely with a palliative care team both before and after transplantation.